ElimuChain/elimuchain/doc/CONTRIBUTING.md

 ## Development Process

-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-1. Fork the repo and create your branch from `main`
+1. Fork the repo
-2. If you've added code that should be tested, add tests
-3. If you've changed APIs, update the documentation
-4. Ensure the test suite passes
+2. Create a branch from `main`
-5. Make sure your code lints
+3. Make your changes
-6. Issue that pull request!
+4. Submit a pull request

 ## Pull Request Process

-1. Update the README.md with details of changes if applicable
+1. Update documentation
-2. Update the documentation with details of any changes to the interface
+2. Update the README.md if needed
-3. The PR will be merged once you have the sign-off of two other developers
+3. The PR will be merged once you have the sign-off

-## Any contributions you make will be under the MIT Software License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](/LICENSE) that covers the project.
-Feel free to contact the maintainers if that's a concern.

-## Report bugs using GitHub's [issue tracker]

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/ElimuChain/elimuchain/issues).

-## Write bug reports with detail, background, and sample code

-**Great Bug Reports** tend to have:

-- A quick summary and/or background
-- Steps to reproduce
-  - Be specific!
-  - Give sample code if you can
-- What you expected would happen
-- What actually happens
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Use a Consistent Coding Style
+## Code Style

-* 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification
+- Use TypeScript
+- Follow ESLint rules
+- Write meaningful commit messages
+- Add appropriate comments
+- Include unit tests

+## Reporting Bugs

+- Use the issue tracker
+- Describe the bug
+- Include reproduction steps
+- Mention your environment

+## Feature Requests

+- Use the issue tracker
+- Explain the feature
+- Discuss potential implementation

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under the MIT License.